phoenixframework/phoenix_live_view/guides/server/security-model.md

     end

 First, we used `on_mount` to authenticate the user based on the data stored in the session.
-Then we load all projects based on the authenticated user and their authorized scope.
+Second, we load all projects based on the authenticated user and their authorized scope.
 Now, whenever there is a request to delete a project, we still pass the current scope as argument to the `Project` context, so it verifies if the user is allowed to delete it or not.
 In case it cannot delete, it is fine to